dannyp99/Automation-things/README.md

 # Automation-things
 Programs I have made to automate tasks and jobs that I have to do.

-## Mileage Reimbursement
+### Mileage Reimbursement

 * driving.c is a multithreaded c program that can be used to calculate the mileage reimbursement of multiple trips.
-The threading simply calculates the cost of all trips in parallel
+The threading simply calculates the cost of all trips in parallel.

 ```bash
 ./driving 9 .58 8